 After everyone has passed, the cards passed to you are displayed in your hand.

-The player with ♣2 leads the first trick.
+The player holding the lowest club leads the first trick (this can be altered by a rule option).
 Play continues clockwise with players following the led suit, if possible, or playing any other card if not (see Exceptions to Play, below).
 When all four players have played, the trick is taken by the player who played the highest card of the led suit.

 The player who takes the trick leads the next hand.
 Any card may be led subject to the Exceptions to Play, below.